utwente-fmt/dftcalc/README.md

 and ensure that the 'mrmc' binary is in your PATH.

 **Coral/imc2ctmdp**
 Only needed for the MRMC backend.
 Since the 2015 version of CADP you have to compile imc2ctmdp yourself.
 You can get the code from [here] (https://github.com/buschko/imc2ctmdp).
+Set your 'CORAL' environment variable to the root of this installation (such that "$CORAL/bin" contains the imc2ctmdp binary).

 **IMRMC Backend**
 Download IMRMC from [the IMRMC homepage](https://www.ennoruijters.nl/imrmc.html) and ensure that the 'imrmc' binary is in your PATH.

 **IMCA Backend**
 Download the most recent IMCA version from [github](https://github.com/utwente-fmt/imca) and visit for more information the [IMCA homepage](http://www-i2.informatik.rwth-aachen.de/imca/index.html).
-Ensure that the 'imca' binary is in your PATH.
+Set the 'IMCA' environment variable to the root of your IMCA installation.

 **Storm Backend**
 Download the most recent Storm version from [the Storm